Khem Birch: Personal life

-Birch was born in Montreal on September 28, 1992.
-He has three brothers.
-He later attended high school at St. Thomas Aquinas Catholic High School in Russell, Ontario.
+Birch has three brothers, and attended high school at St. Thomas Aquinas Catholic High School in Russell, Ontario.
 Birch grew up a fan of the Toronto Raptors, watching their games on television and even driving five hours with his father to Toronto to watch a live game at the Air Canada Centre.
 He has been married since 2018 and has a daughter born in 2019.